subreena/Performance_testing_using_JMeter/README.md

-# Assignment on Performance testing
+# Performance testing using JMeter
 </hr>
 **URL:** https://restful-booker.herokuapp.com/booking </br>
 We have performed load testing and stress testing on this website.</br>